RobertoBochet/IoT-challenges/challenge-4/README.md

 ### Final conversions

- The rows can contain multiple publish messages, so these are split.
+ The rows can contain multiple publish messages, and for this reason these are split.

  The researched topics are filtered and merged.

- After the hex decoding and json parsing, the value is sent to the thingspeak channel exploits MQTT.
+ After the hex decoding and json parsing, the value is sent to the thingspeak channel exploiting MQTT.